 What is an Interrail pass?

 Interrail is the railpass range for European residents, giving unlimited train travel on the scheduled train services of the national train operators across most of Europe.
-It started in 1972 as a railpass for young people, but there are now Interrail passes for adults, children youths & seniors, an ideal way to explore Europe at ground level with someone else doing the driving.
-Here I explain how Interrail passes work.
+It started in 1972 as a railpass for young people, there are now Interrail passes for adults, children youths & seniors, an ideal way to explore Europe at ground level with someone else doing the driving.

 Train travel in Europe general information